metalbear-co/mirrord.dev/content/stories/2-rockspoon/index.md

 ## About your company

-RockSpoon is a startup developing an end-to-end restaurant management platform, from Point of Sale to payment processing, delivery and more.
+<a href="https://rockspoon.com/" target="_blank">RockSpoon</a> is a startup developing an end-to-end restaurant management platform, from Point of Sale to payment processing, delivery and more.

 ## What did you use before?